Final-Intro-SDE/final-runkeeper/README.md

 # final-runkeeper
-This service is called by the controller service to get jogging data
+This service is called by the controller service to get a user's running data